- What Is Endpoint Detection and Response (EDR)?

 Step 11: Incident Response and Forensics

-It's important to have well-defined response procedures in place for dealing with security incidents.
+It's essential to have well-defined response procedures in place for addressing security incidents.
 This includes developing and documenting Standard Operating Procedures (SOPs) for different types of security incidents and creating a detailed Incident Response Plan that outlines the steps to take during a security breach.

 In addition, conducting forensic analysis is crucial.
 This involves using the EDR solution's forensic capabilities to investigate security incidents and gather insights, as well as performing root cause analysis to understand how the breach occurred and prevent future incidents.